mozarting/deckpi/README.md

 ## Personal Note:

-I started building this purely for recreational purposes, without researching the existing tools that I was sure existed.
-I didn’t think much about the syntax of the DSL and invented it on the fly.
-Now, looking back, I think the syntax is pathetic.
-It should have just been Markdown.
+I built Deckpi purely for fun, without researching existing slide tools.
+The DSL syntax was improvised as I went along, and looking back, it’s a bit clunky.
+Using Markdown from the start would likely have been simpler and more flexible.

 ## Example Deck